footballer kicking ball

 On that page, you then scroll down a bit until it takes you to the table showing “Both teams scored.”

-This table is the summary of BTS for the season, from which you can see some perhaps surprising stats.
 Leicester City had the most games finishing with both teams scoring, with 68%.
 West Ham were next with 63%, which might surprise people who would expect some of the more fancied names like Arsenal and Spurs to be higher up the list.

 You might want to delve a little deeper than this however in developing your strategy and break things down further.